 Eating fermented foods that contain live and active probiotic cultures such as Lifeway Kefir and other fermented foods, including yogurt and kimchi, can help support cardiovascular health by balancing the gut microbiome and maintaining diversity.
 Lifeway Kefir is one of the most diverse fermented foods you will find.
 With 12 live and active probiotic cultures and 25-30 billion colony forming units (CFU) per 8-ounce serving, it contains more than double the strains than what is found in yogurt.
 Kefir may also have an extra edge over other fermented dairy products when it comes to reducing the risk of cardiovascular disease.
 During kefir’s long fermentation process, the probiotics produce peptides, which are being studied for their anti-inflammatory and anti-hypertensive benefits.
 Research has also shown that kefir has a higher antioxidant capacity as compared to non-fermented dairy products to reduce the risk of harmful free radicals.
 In addition, kefir’s live and active probiotic cultures have been shown to produce a greater reduction in lipid profiles and decrease inflammation to reduce the risk of cardiovascular disease.

-How Lifeway Kefir and Lifeway Oat Support Heart Health Goals
+How Lifeway Kefir Supports Your Heart Health Goals

-Both Lifeway Kefir and Lifeway Oat are nutrient-rich probiotic powerhouses, that as part of a heart-healthy diet may support a healthy microbiome to reduce the risk of heart disease and stroke.
-Whether you choose Lifeway Oat or Lifeway Kefir, try to incorporate one or two servings a day into your diet.
+Lifeway Kefir offers a nutrient-rich profile with beneficial probiotics, vitamins, and minerals all key to optimal health. that as part of a heart-healthy diet and optimal microbiome support.
+We suggest attempting to incorporate one or two servings a day into your diet, starting with 1/2 cup and progressing from there.
 Some easy tips include: pouring a cup over your favorite cereal, or fresh fruit and granola, mixing with overnight oats, blending in a fruit smoothie, or just drinking as is in a cold glass!
-Lifeway products and other fermented foods are versatile, and the options are limitless.
 Be sure to check out all our recipes to explore new options to enjoy.

 You can find many resources on heart health, nutrition, and lifestyle tips at the American Heart Association.
 As always, remember to #LoveYourGuts every single day.